mareklinka/esk-form-scanner-model/slides/slides.md

 ## Sliding window detector

-* Sliding window detector repurposes an object classificatio network into a detector
+* Sliding window detector repurposes an object classification network into a detector
 * It moves a _window_ over an image and feeds the window's content into a classifier
 * If the classifier says "yes, this is a thing", you have found a thing
 * There are various issues with this approach (such as performance and object sizing)